 The characters you choose will depend on your own character's warrior class.
 There is no point taking two mages with you if you are a mage yourself.
 Take this into consideration when you go, because there is nothing more infuriating than coming across a locked door and then realising there are no rogues in your party.

 12. Mash the "Search" Button

-Use L3 on PlayStation 4 or the V key to search the area for hidden items.
+Use L3 on PlayStation 4 or the V key on PC to search the area for hidden items.
 Whenever you are in a new area, use the button as often as possible so you don't miss any treasure chests, bags of coins, or loot options.